ajb871/museum_twitter_bot/README.md

 Note: config.js and config_g.js files, referenced in bot.js, contain API keys, tokens, secrets, etc. See [Twit Documentation](https://www.npmjs.com/package/twit) and [Google-Images package Documentation](https://www.npmjs.com/package/twit) to see structure and more info.

 Node Packages Used: Twit, Request, Google-Images

+## Known Bugs/Future Fixes
+Occasionally, the bot will select a URL included in a tweet as one of the "keywords".
+Upon the image search, there will be no results, which will result in a download error.
+The tweet is not sent, and the interval is started over, resulting in a missed post.
+This can/will be easily resolved by:
+1. Not allowing non-alphabetic characters to be in keywords (eliminating URLS, emojis, etc)
+2. Not continuing with download/tweet send if there are NO image results.